cakephp/docs/en/core-libraries/events.rst

         }
     }

-The above code allows you to easily notify the other parts of the application that an order has been created.
+The above code allows you to notify the other parts of the application that an order has been created.
 You can then do tasks like send email notifications, update stock, log relevant statistics and other tasks in separate objects that focus on those concerns.